 Physical Therapist Assistant

-Please Note: Application deadline was June 3, 2013.
-Therefore the Admissions & Outreach Office is no longer accepting PTA application material.
+Please Note: Application deadline is June 2, 2014.
+Therefore the Admissions & Outreach Office will begin accepting PTA aplication material after April 2, 2014.

 Interested students are required to download an admission packet for the Physical Therapist Assistant (PTA) program, which includes a description of the admissions criteria, admission prerequisites and general education requirements.